cchevalier/DS3_Course_Project/CodeBook.md

 Relevant Info from __features_info.txt__ regarding the required selected variables

-The original signals were used to estimate the following 33 variables of the feature vector for each pattern:
+The following 33 original signals were recorded for six different activities and 30 subjects:

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ